 - other usage related data.

-This information is used for accounting purposes, troubleshooting, systems management and meeting compliance.
+This information is used for accounting purposes, troubleshooting, systems management, and meeting legal and compliance obligations.

 - The University reserves the right to inspect, copy, store and disclose the contents of the electronic communications of its employees and other authorised users (e.g. students), to: